elliotclowes/learnt.me/Productivity.md

 ## My productivity advice

 - Unless it's vital for your job, only process emails and Slack messages at specific points during the day.
 I do it in the post-lunch energy crash around 14:00.
 - Learn keyboard shortcuts.
-And use tools like [TextExpander](https://textexpander.com/) or [Typinator](https://ergonis.com/typinator) to
+And use tools like [TextExpander](https://textexpander.com/) or [Typinator](https://ergonis.com/typinator) to speed up frequently typed words.
--
 - **ADHD-specific**
 	- Don't keep any to-dos just in your head.
 Ever.
 	- It's always best if to-dos can avoid your to-do list altogether.
 Sometimes adding things to a to-do list is a way of putting things off.